mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 </div>

 The data in the simulation block header is actually that of the very first bitcoin block ever.
-It was mined by Satoshi Nakamoto - the creater(s) of Bitcoin on the 3rd of January 2009.
+It was mined by Satoshi Nakamoto - the creator(s) of Bitcoin on the 3rd of January 2009.

 As you can see, each mining attempt increments the nonce by 1.
 To find the block